 Any Member, having paid any moneys due from him to the Company, may resign from being a Member by giving one month's notice in writing to the Board in accordance with Article 10.2 of that Member’s intention to do so and upon the expiry of the one month notice, the membership shall cease.

-A notice in accordance with Article 10.1 shall be given to the Board by sending it as an electronic communication to secretary@hkcca.net or to such other electronic or postal address as the Board or the Company may provide for that purpose from time to time, and marked for the attention of the “Honorary Secretary”.
+A notice in accordance with Article 10.1 shall be given to the Board by sending it as an electronic communication to info@hkcca.net or to such other electronic or postal address as the Board or the Company may provide for that purpose from time to time, and marked for the attention of the “Honorary Secretary”.

 Duty to notify the Board if cease to satisfy the requirements of membership

-Where a person who is a Member ceases to satisfy the requirements of or eligibility for membership as determined by the Board from time to time under Article 7.1, such Member shall notify the Board in accordance with Article 11.3 as soon as practicable (and in any event within 30 days of becoming aware of the change in eligibility).
+Where a person who is a Member ceases to satisfy the requirements of or eligibility for membership as determined by the Board from time to time under Articles 7.1 and 8.1, such Member shall notify the Board in accordance with Article 11.3 as soon as practicable (and in any event within 30 days of becoming aware of the change in eligibility).

 Upon receipt of a notification under Article 11.1, the Board shall have sole discretion to:

-terminate the membership in accordance with Article 12(f); or
+terminate the membership in accordance with Article 12; or

 by giving at least 30 days’ notice, to amend, alter, change, terminate or do any other act in relation to the rights of the Member as it sees fit.

-A notice in accordance with Article 11.1 shall be given to the Board by sending it as an electronic communication to secretary@hkcca.net or to such other electronic or postal address as the Board or the Company may provide for that purpose from time to time, and marked for the attention of the “Honorary Secretary”.
+A notice in accordance with Article 11.1 shall be given to the Board by sending it as an electronic communication to info@hkcca.net or to such other electronic or postal address as the Board or the Company may provide for that purpose from time to time, and marked for the attention of the “Honorary Secretary”.

 Termination of membership